Frequently Asked Questions from Directors of Children and Youth Choirs

 - Know what quality is: good music is loved in any century and in any part of the world (It's timeless and placeless); it appeals to the whole person, senses and intellect both; and it can't be copied successfully anymore than Bach, Mozart, Bernstein, Hammerstein, and the unknown composers of "What Wondrous Love" and "Amazing Grace" can.
 Much of the Christian Contemporary is very poor copies of the wonderful big band music theater ballads of the 40's, with sacred texts that have little of substance to say and little good poetry.

-Where do I find music for my choirs?
+QUESTION: Where do I find music for my choirs?

 ANSWER (provided by Madeline Bridges): This is easy of course.
 Choristers Guild and other denominational and general publishers.
 Until recently I usually suggested Kirkland House and some older Boosey.
 Plus some denominational publishers--particularly some of the curriculum by the Methodists.